liborty/medians/README.md

 }
 ```

-**`even_strict_median`**
+**`generic_even`**

 When the data items are unquantifiable, we can not simply average the two midpoints of even length data, as we did in `median`.
 So we return them both as a pair tuple, the smaller one first.
-Otherwise very similar to `odd_strict_median`.
-However, note that these two methods return results of different types, so the user has to deal with them explicitly, as appropriate.
+Otherwise very similar to `generic_odd`.
+Note however, that these two methods return results of different types: `(&T,&T)` and `&T` respectively.
+Therefore the user has to deal with them explicitly, as appropriate.

 ## `Struct MStats`